M.Ed. in Early Childhood Education

 **Please Note: RIDE implemented new certification regulations on January 1, 2012.
-Please be informed of the new regulations and changes that will occur in the future from the RIDE website.
-Certification by transcript review will end on January 1, 2015.
-It will be replaced by credential review.
-Further information can be found at the following website: http://www.ride.ri.gov/educatorquality/certification/
+Please be informed of the new regulations and changes on the RIDE website.
+Certification by transcript review ended on January 1, 2015.
+It was replaced with the Credential Review Pathway.
+Further information can be found at the following websites:

 This program prepares early childhood educators for leadership positions in the field.
 With emphasis on birth to age 8, the program explores specializations in curriculum development, infant-toddler development, program administration, early literacy and early intervention.
 The M.Ed. in Early Childhood Education offers an accessible, affordable, and high quality advanced education program in Rhode Island.